JWKennington/TensorNetworkRenorm/README.md

-# tensor-network-renorm
+# Tensor Network Renormalization
-Tensor Network Renormalization
+These files and notebooks were produced at the Bard Summer Quantum